Kometa-Team/Kometa/docs/kometa/guides/order.md

 You will often see users using sort titles such as `+++++++_My Collection` or `!010_My Collection` in order to force a specific order of collections.
 Whilst it may not seem logical at a glance, the ASCII sort order allows a lot of flexibility for power users to be able to tailor the ordering of collections.

-### Secondary Sorting
-You can also leverage "Secondary Sorting" This goes over and above the single sort settings you can apply to a dynamic collection in Plex.

-    ```yaml
-- default: imdb
-  template_variables:
-    collection_order:
-      - plays.asc
-      - audience_rating.desc
-- default: actor
-  template_variables:
-    sort_by:
-      - plays.asc
-      - audience_rating.desc
-    ```

 ### Kometa Default Collection Sorting

 When utilizing the [Kometa Defaults](../../defaults/files.md), they are all built on the same format for their sort titles: